Los Angeles Restraining Order Lawyer

 Restraining orders can be a helpful solution in cases of stalking, domestic violence, tumultuous divorce, and other instances in which someone is engaging in threatening or intimidating behaviors.
 We help those serving restraining orders against persons who pose a threat to their safety and well-being.
 Our firm can help you provide the court with all the proof you need to put important safety measures in place for the protection of you and your loved ones.

-If you were served a restraining order, take immediate action to defend your rights and protect your freedom.
+If you were served a restraining order in Cerritos or Norwalk, take immediate action to defend your rights and protect your freedom.
 As your representatives, our firm will use our legal resources to build you a solid defense, working either to reduce violation charges and penalties or have your restraining order dismissed in your court hearing.
+Contact our Los Angeles restraining order defense lawyers today!

 Years of Experience